AdobeDocs/workfront.de-DE/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/configure-ai-collaborators.md

 1. Geben Sie im Feld Name des Mitarbeiters einen Namen für den Mitarbeiter ein.
 Dies ist der Name, der in der Liste der verfügbaren Bevollmächtigten für eine Aufgabe angezeigt wird.
    <!--1.
 Select whether the collaborator will use a brand or Adobe Brand Intelligence for its reviews.-->
    <!--1.
 (Conditional) If the AI Collaborator will use Adobe Brand Intelligence, select the tenant that it will use.-->
-1. <!--(Conditional) If the AI Collaborator will use a Brand,-->Wählen Sie die zu verwendende Marken- und Markenrichtlinie aus.
+1. &#x200B;<!--(Conditional) If the AI Collaborator will use a Brand,-->Wählen Sie die zu verwendende Marken- und Markenrichtlinie aus.
 1. Klicken Sie auf **Speichern**.

 ## KI-Mitwirkende verwalten